NithinStewardRaj/port-scanner-s-/README.md

   ######################################################################

-  This repo is full of python port scanning tools built in python
+  Thz repo is full of port scanning tools built in python🐍

   i hope u love it .....?